bnbuckler/ficam-access/pages/2_step-2.md

 <script src="https://use.fontawesome.com/e20c671b68.js"></script>
 -----------------------------------------------

-To properly collect your agency’s requirements, you must fully understand your agency’s current policies across the enterprise.
-Benefits of conducting a policy analysis include gaining a better understanding of baseline access control expectations and limitations, the selection and implementation of access control measures, and supporting enablers to protect your agency’s resources.
+To collect your agency’s requirements, you need to understand your agency’s current policies across the enterprise.
+Conducting a policy analysis will help you better understand the existing access control expectations and limitations, the selection and implementation of access control measures, and supporting enablers to protect your agency’s resources.

 ### Checklist

-> <i class="fa fa-check-square-o"></i> &nbsp;**Analyze existing policies.** You should review your agencies current policies and identify the policies that may have an impact on access management decisions.
-You should determine if your agency’s current access control policies are aligned with the broader access control objectives and goals.
-This will allow you to determine if your agency should develop new policies to enforce appropriate access control requirements agency-wide.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Analyze existing policies.** You should review your agency's current policies and identify those that may have an impact on access management decisions.
+The, determine if your agency’s current access control policies are aligned with the broader access control goals and objectives.
+This will help you to determine if your agency should develop new policies to enforce appropriate access control requirements agency-wide.

-> <i class="fa fa-check-square-o"></i> &nbsp;**Establish baseline access control policies.** During this activity, you should define baseline access control policies that define minimum security requirements for access control at the enterprise level.
-This will help establish access control standards for protecting agency resources across the enterprise.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Establish baseline access control policies.** You should establish baseline access control policies that define minimum security requirements at the enterprise level.
+This helps you establish access control standards for protecting agency resources across the enterprise.
+Below are a few access control management policy examples.

 <br>